 The parameters of the assigned EPP group are provided to the CPE non-AP MLD through an EPP element in the (Re)Association Response frame.
 If no EPP element is included in the (Re)Association Response frame, the CPE non-AP MLD is not assigned to any EPP group.

-A CPE AP MLD transmitting EPP Epoch Settings field in (Re)Association Response frame, EPP Epoch Response frames, EPP Epoch Assignment frames or EPP Groups Parameter frames shall include the following fields:
+A CPE AP MLD transmitting EPP Epoch Settings field in (Re)Association Response frame, EPP Group [2128]Response frames, EPP Group [2128]Assignment frames or EPP Groups Parameter frames shall include the following fields:

 EPP Epoch Settings Control field indicating the optional fields included in the EPP Epoch Settings field.